Return to the main page

 Strawberry

-Influence of Albit on strawberry (Fragaria ananassa Duch.) was examined in field trials carried out by All-Russia Institute of Vegetable Selection and Seed Breeding and All-Russia Institute of Horticulture in 2001 and 2002 on strawberry varieties Kama, Zenit and Zarya in Moscow and Tambov oblasts respectively.
+Influence of Albit on strawberry (Fragaria ananassa Duch.) was examined in field trials carried out by All-Russia Institute of Vegetable Selection and Seed Breeding and All-Russia Institute of Horticulture in 2001 and 2002 on strawberry varieties Kama, Zenit and Zarya in Moscow and Tambov oblasts respectively and also in Bulgaria and in other regions (Fig. 1).

 Averagely, according to results of the trials, Albit increased yield of strawberry by 9.3-20 centners/hectare (157 g/m² on average) due to increase of: leaf photosynthetic activity (averagely by 0.04 units Fv / Fm), number of berries from one plant by 0.4-2, average weight of berries by 1.3 g.